AdobeDocs/campaign-classic.en/help/installation/using/integration-into-a-web-server-for-windows.md

    ![](assets/s_ncs_install_iis7_parameters_step9.png)

-### Start the Web server and testing the configuration {#launching-the-web-server-and-testing-the-configuration}
+### Launching the Web server and testing the configuration {#launching-the-web-server-and-testing-the-configuration}

 You must now test whether the configuration is correct.